recall704/celery-zh-with-en/first_steps_with_celery.md

 app.config_from_object('celeryconfig')
 ```

-This module is often called “celeryconfig”, but you can use any module name.
+This module is often called “*celeryconfig*”, but you can use any module name.

 A module named celeryconfig.py must then be available to load from the current directory or on the Python path, it could look like this: